• Menu

 Stevia can be picked straight from the plant for a little sugar boost or can be used to sweeten tea, coffee, lemonade and flavoured water.
 I like to add two or three fresh leaves or powdered to sweeten tea or coffee.
 Keep in mind that stevia doesn’t steep in cold water, so the water will need to be warm or hot for this to work.

-The leaves, when dried, last a very long time and can be added to many dishes including steed fruit.
+The leaves, when dried, last a very long time and can be added to many dishes including steeped fruit.
 Use around 1 – 2 tablespoons of stevia powder (made from the dried leaves) instead of 1 cup of sugar in recipes, depending on the sweetness needed.

 A syrup made from the leaves is another great way to sweeten drinks.
 To make stevia syrup, add two teaspoons of dried stevia leaves to one litre of water in a saucepan.
 Bring to the boil and simmer for ten minutes.
 Pour into a glass jar, add the lid and store in the fridge, using as required.
 For more recipes using stevia, try this stevia cookbook or this one.